-David Glasgow is the executive director of the Meltzer Center for Diversity, Inclusion, and Belonging at NYU School of Law and coauthor of the acclaimed book Say the Right Thing: How to Talk About Identity, Diversity, and Justice.
-He offers a practical, shame-free approach to navigating conversations about our differences in a time of rapid social change.
+David Glasgow is the executive director of the Meltzer Center for Diversity, Inclusion, and Belonging at NYU School of Law and coauthor of the books Say the Right Thing: How to Talk About Identity, Diversity, and Justice and How Equality Wins: A New Vision for an Inclusive America.
+He offers a practical approach to advancing inclusion in the current legal and cultural landscape.

-David Glasgow is the founding executive director of the Meltzer Center for Diversity, Inclusion, and Belonging, an adjunct professor at NYU School of Law, and co-author of the book Say the Right Thing: How to Talk About Identity, Diversity, and Justice (Simon & Schuster, 2023).
-He regularly designs and executes educational programs on diversity, equity, and inclusion for Fortune 500 companies and professional services firms and has co-taught multiple courses at NYU Law with Professor Kenji Yoshino on leadership, diversity, and inclusion.
+David Glasgow is the founding executive director of the Meltzer Center for Diversity, Inclusion, and Belonging, an adjunct professor at New York University School of Law, coauthor of the award-winning book Say the Right Thing: How to Talk about Identity, Diversity, and Justice, and coauthor of the forthcoming book How Equality Wins: A New Vision for an Inclusive America (Simon & Schuster, 2026).

 David Glasgow on Fostering Inclusive Conversations